jdhernandezS1/CI_PP1_HB/README.md

 - Finding a special restaurant that offers a vegetarian menu.
 - Find a menu clear and listed with prices.
+- Find a menu with a clear images that shows the meals.
 - Find the location and phone of the restaurant.
-- Find a menu with a clear images that shows the meals.
-- Find some information for the people that want to start a vegetarian diet.
+- Find some information util to the people that want to start a vegetarian diet.
 ### __Site Owner Goals__

 - Improve the business and acquire clients.
-- Provide the information to contact, arrive and explore the restaurant.
+- Provide the information to contact, arrive and buy in the restaurant.
 - Provide the information for the newbies according to the lifestyle.
 - Increase the sales by a clear menu and clear market.
+- Care the environment and share the Vegetarian benefits.

 ## __User Experience__

 ### __Target Audience__

+- Groups of family, friends, people looking for an eco-friendly place.
 - People looking for a different place to have a taste vegetarian diet.
-- Groups of family, friends looking for an eco-friendly place.
-- Groups of people who are different and have special diet.
+- People who have vegetarian diet.
-- Groups of people following a healthy and fit life.
+- People following a healthy and fit life.
+- People allergic to certain animal products

-### __User Requrements and Expectations__
+### __User Requirements and Expectations__

 - A Eco-friendly restaurant who care to the environment.
 - A clear and easy navigation page.